raphaelsty/cherche/docs/retrieve/elastic.md

 ## Upload documents and embeddings on Elasticsearch

-When working with a lot of documents, we need to store the documents and embeddings on disk rather than in RAM.
+When working with many documents, we need to store the documents and embeddings on disk rather than in RAM.
 To do this, we can declare an Elastic retriever and index documents and embeddings in Elasticsearch.

-It is mandatory to have a GPU to calculate embeddings in order to search in millions of documents, unless you are patient.
+It is mandatory to have a GPU to calculate embeddings to index millions of documents.

 ```python
 >>> from cherche import retrieve, rank